The Living Daylights (song)

-"The Living Daylights" is the theme song from the 1987 James Bond film of the same name, performed by Norwegian band A-ha.
+"The Living Daylights" is the theme song from the 1987 James Bond film of the same name, performed by Norwegian synth-pop band a-ha and included on the film's soundtrack album.
 It was written by guitarist Pål Waaktaar.
 A revised version of the song was included on the band's third studio album, Stay on These Roads (1988).

 Origin and recording

-John Barry is credited as co-writer and producer, and the initial release of the song was his version.
+John Barry is credited as co-writer and producer, and the initial release of the song on the 1987 soundtrack of The Living Daylights was his version.
 A second version of the song, re-worked by A-ha in 1988, later appeared on their third studio album, Stay on These Roads.

 When interviewed on a late-night show in 1987, Barry said that he found working with the band exhausting secondary to the band's insistence on using their own version of the song for release.
 In an interview with Hot Rod magazine, keyboardist Magne Furuholmen said that "[the band's] fight with Barry left a rather unpleasant aftertaste.
 Apparently, he compared us to Hitlerjugend in a newspaper interview."